Danicodes/danicodes.github.io/_posts/2016-03-09-how-much-is-your-meal-plan-costing-you.md

 ---
 layout: post
-title:  "How Much is Your Meal Plan Costing You?"
+title:  How Much is Your Meal Plan Costing You?
 date:   2016-03-09
 published: true
 categories: [Exploration]